Is Pilates for everyone?

 The Pilates Method Alliance offers referral services for certified instructors and provides Pilates instruction and certification.
 You can also check with local gyms or YMCAs in your area.
 Ask the following questions of any Pilates instructor you're considering:

 - Did the instructor complete a comprehensive training program that included a training apprenticeship?

-- Is the instructor able to adapt exercise for special needs, such as injuries and rehabilitation?
+- Is the instructor able to adapt exercises for special needs, such as injuries and rehabilitation?

 How does Pilates fit into a total fitness program?

-- At least 150 minutes of moderate aerobic activity — or 75 minutes of vigorous aerobic activity
+- At least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week

 - Strength training exercises at least twice a week